-Our students participate and achieve in a range of activities that include jazz bands, rock bands, our annual Musical, and songwriting events.
+Our students participate and achieve our students participate and achieve in a range of activities that include jazz bands, rock bands, our annual Musical, and songwriting events.
 We have gained national awards in songwriting, competed in the finals of the Rockquest competition and gained gold gradings at the annual Blenheim Jazz competition.
 There are a number of local events and venues where our musicians are able to perform and showcase their skills.
 We are extremely fortunate to have the support of local organisations such as Rockformation, Turn Up the Music, and The Whakatipu Youth Trust.
 Students are also encouraged to organise their own gigs in and around town wherever possible.
 Students who are enrolled in Music classes are offered itinerant music lessons which run during school hours.
+The Music classes cover a range of skills including performance, composition, music theory, music technology and an overview of a range of music contexts.